 Another key point to consider is distinguishing the difference between an ending diagonal and a triangle.
 Triangles tend to move sideways as they consolidate a prior move.
 Diagonals tend to be directional.

 For example, see how both grey lines in the idealized chart above are both pointed down?
 This is what I mean by both lines are directional.
-You’ll see both trend lines point in the same direction in a diagonal.
+You will see both trend lines point in the same direction in a diagonal.
 A triangle will see both trend lines pointed in different directions.

 Learn Forex: Ending Diagonal Trade Set Up